Veriqloud/Veriqloud.github.io/src/explanation/file.md

-# Journey of a file
+# A file journey

-First, the file is sent via HTTP/HTTPS from the user's browser to the proxy server.
+First, the file is sent from the user's browser to the proxy server via HTTP/HTTPS.
 Then, because of the modulus in all the calculations, the file is split into chunks of size smaller than the modulus : the parts.
-Each part goes through Shamir: *n* shares are produced.
-When enough shares are ready to be sent to a specific storage, the communication module trigger a request-response exchange with the storage server.
+Each part goes through Shamir: *n* shares are created.
+When enough shares are ready to be sent to a specific storage, the communication module triggers a request-response exchange with the storage server.

 ```